 Some items, by law, are subject to certain import conditions to be allowed into Australia.
 Please check the Biosecurity Import Condition System (BICON).

 Be aware of any leaf miner biosecurity measures that may be in place for incoming goods and conveyances.
 Industry advice notices are reviewed regularly and could change.

 Alert the department if you see tracks in the leaves of castor oil plants or vegetables such as tomatoes, pumpkins, lettuce or melons.

 Any detections of leaf miners must be reported to the authorities.

 If you receive or work around goods imported from overseas, including mail, you need to be vigilant to leaf miners and other exotic pests.
-If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture and Water Resource’s SEE.
+If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture’s SEE.
 SECURE.
 REPORT.
 Hotline on 1800 798 636 or by using the online form.